 Genome is defined as the complete set of genetic material in an organism.
 Thus, all the genes contained inside a cell, i.e. the nuclear and extranuclear genes, are collectively referred to as the genome.
 For instance, the genome of a bacterium refers to the whole single chromosome contained inside it.
 The human genome, in contrast, is made up of approximately 35,000 genes or three billion chemical base pairs.

-Genes occurring in pairs occupying the same spot on a chromosome are referred to as alleles.
-A particular trait may be determined by a pair of alleles or by the interaction of a series of alleles as in the case of a multiple allelic trait (or polygenic inheritance).
+The variants of a gene controlling the same trait and occupying a specific region on a chromosome are referred to as alleles.
+A particular trait may be determined by a pair of alleles or by the interaction of a series of alleles as in the case of the multiple allelic trait (or polygenic inheritance).
 Certain traits that are determined by a pair of alleles, one of them would be dominant while the other, recessive.

 Inheritance is the acquisition of traits from parents to offspring based on the transmitted genes that are expressed.
 Inheritance of a particular trait that follows Mendelian laws, such as the Law of Segregation, the Law of Independent Assortment, and the Law of Dominance, is a Mendelian type of inheritance.
-Conversely, inheritance that does not follow Mendelian laws is a non-Mendelian type.
-An example of non-Mendelian is codominance, incomplete dominance, and polygenic inheritance.
+Conversely, an inheritance that does not follow Mendelian laws is a non-Mendelian type.
+Examples of non-Mendelian are codominance, incomplete dominance, and polygenic inheritance.

 The genes may acquire genetic changes.
 When they are permanent and heritable, these changes are called mutations.
 When genes mutate, variants (called alleles) are formed and this results in differences in phenotypic traits within a population.
 There are two major types of mutations: small-scale mutations and large-scale mutations.
 Small-scale mutations involve one or few mutated genes.
 Examples include deletions, substitutions, and insertions of one or more nucleotides.
 When several genes are involved, such as a region of a chromosome or sometimes the entire chromosome, the mutation is a large-scale type.
 Examples are deletion, inversion, or amplification of a chromosomal region or the entire chromosome.
 Large-scale mutations are often serious or lethal.